 Most US citizens receive traffic and speeding tickets once in their lifetime.
-Although these tickets are considered to be minor walk-ins with the law that can be taken care of easily, that is not the case.
+Although these tickets are considered minor walk-ins with the law that can be taken care of easily, that is not the case.
 If you have or ever get a ticket registered in your name, you should know that these minor tickets can escalate into issues that can result in you serving jail time.
 If you find yourself in a similar situation, the best way to deal with it is by fighting the tickets and clearing your name.
 Proving innocence and building a case against getting fines and punishment reduced can be tricky.
 The best way to deal with the situation is to hire a traffic attorney for your case.

 As the name suggests, traffic violation laws deal with unlawful activities related to motor vehicles.
 Simply put, a traffic violation occurs when a vehicle driver breaches the rules and laws that regulate motor vehicle operation on highways and streets.
 These laws regulate both the movement of the vehicles and the status and condition of the documents related to them.
-Traffic violation laws are issued and enforced by local authorities and matters related to them are discussed in local branches of state courts.
+Traffic violation laws are issued and enforced by local authorities, and matters related to them are discussed in local branches of state courts.

 Although traffic violations vary from state to state, they can be classified into different categories based on two conditions: